 Robert Weitbrecht, a deaf scientist, developed a telephone device for the deaf (TDD) in the 1960s.
 The earliest TDDs were huge metal machines with printer paper coming out of them.
 Let’s fast-forward to the early 1990s – I remember having a TDD with an acoustic coupler where the telephone handset rested.
 The acoustic coupler/telephone handset would pick up the sound of a person typing on their QWERTY keyboard.
 The other person with a TDD would type back their reply.
 This kind of communication required each user to have a TDD.
 If someone didn’t have a TDD and could speak/hear well on the phone, then she/he could call the relay operator to contact the person with a text telephone (TDD) to communicate via the phone call.

+A deaf or hard-of-hearing person at his workplace using a Video Relay Service (VRS) to communicate with a hearing person in London.
 Those times have changed!
 Today, we have a video phone which enables people with hearing loss to see the relay operator on their TV or computer monitor.
 The relay operator uses sign language to deliver the caller’s message to the hearing-loss user.
 The person with hearing loss signs their reply back to the operator who then relays the message to the caller via their headphone.

 As you can see, we have come a long way with assistive technology!